 <P>A prominent pattern in the Russian verbal lexicon consists of imperfective simplex verbs that can combine with prefixes to yield perfective verbs.
-An example is the imperfective verb reza-t’ [cut.up-inf] and its prefixed perfective raz-reza-t’ [apart.pfv-cut.up-inf], both of which mean ‘cut up’.
-There are approximately seventeen prefixes like raz-; the exact number depends on whether or not some variants are considered allomorphs (a matter of controversy for the prefixes o(b)- and v(o)z-, cf. Endresen 2015).
-All of the Russian perfectivizing prefixes can express a path, usually most obvious when combined with verbs of motion (Tolskaya 2014, Nesset 2020; cf. comparable Croatian prefix semantics in Belaj and Buljan 2016).
+An example is the imperfective reza-t’ [cut.up-inf] and the prefixed perfective raz-reza-t’ [apart.pfv-cut.up-inf], both of which mean ‘cut up’.
+There are approximately 17 prefixes like raz-; the exact number depends on whether or not some variants are considered allomorphs, which is a matter of controversy where the prefixes o(b)- and v(o)z- are concerned (see Endresen 2015).
+All the Russian perfectivizing prefixes can express a path, which is usually most obvious when they combine with verbs of motion (Tolskaya 2014; Nesset 2020; for comparable Croatian prefix semantics, see Belaj and Buljan 2016).
 For example, if we add raz- to the verb vez-ti ‘convey by vehicle’, the result is raz-vez-ti [apart.pfv-convey-inf] ‘deliver to various places by vehicle’.
-The “path” meanings of the Russian prefixes result from their etymological associations with prepositions.
-The path meaning of a prefix is typically the most concrete and prototypical meaning.
-Each prefix (except v- ‘into’) has a larger network of meanings that are related to the prototypical path meaning, and many of the meanings also have metaphorical extensions.
-Table 1 gives an overview of both the path meanings and the other related meanings of the Russian perfectivizing prefixes.
-All of the verbs in Table 1 are cited in the infinitive form.
+The path meanings of the Russian prefixes result from their etymological associations with prepositions.
+The path meaning of a prefix is, typically, its most concrete and prototypical meaning.
+Each prefix (except v- ‘into’) has a larger network of meanings, which are related to the prototypical path meaning, and many of the meanings also have metaphorical extensions.
+Table 1 gives an overview of both the path meanings and the other, related meanings of the Russian perfectivizing prefixes.
+All the verbs in Table 1 are cited in the infinitive form.

 <TAB1>

-Table 1 is a compilation of analyses from several sources in which the relationships of the meanings are discussed (Leblanc 2010, Viimaranta 2012, Janda et al. 2013), and the meanings of thousands of prefix + verb combinations are presented in detail at http://emptyprefixes.uit.no/book.htm.
+Table 1 is a compilation of analyses from several sources in which the relationships between meanings are discussed (Leblanc 2010; Viimaranta 2012; Janda et al. 2013); and the meanings of thousands of prefix + verb combinations are presented in detail at http://emptyprefixes.uit.no/book.htm.
 Table 1 does not include prefixes that do not perfectivize verbs, such as pred- in pred-čuvstvova-t’ [before-feel-inf] ‘anticipate’.
-Prefixes that end in a consonant like iz- may add a fleeting vowel -o- before stems that begin with a consonant cluster, as in izo-j-ti [out.of.a container.pfv-walk-inf] ‘emanate from’.
-Prefixes that end in z like iz- will devoice to s (reflected orthographically) before stems beginning with a voiceless obstruent, as in is-pisat’ [exhaust.a.surface.pfv-write-inf] ‘fill up with writing’.
+Prefixes that end in a consonant, like iz-, may add a fleeting vowel -o- before stems that begin with a consonant cluster, as in izo-j-ti [out.of.a container.pfv-walk-inf] ‘emanate from’.
+Prefixes that end in -z, like iz-, will devoice to s (reflected orthographically) before stems that begin with a voiceless obstruent, as in is-pisat’ [exhaust.a.surface.pfv-write-inf] ‘fill up with writing’.